 Archaeological work in this area has been ongoing since 2008, primarily focusing on ancient fortifications and Roman military structures.
 Therefore, archaeologists did not anticipate finding any medieval artifacts here.

 The collection found includes 56 medieval French silver coins originating from Limoges, Toulouse, Albi, and the diocese of Le Puy.
-These coins were minted from the late 9th to the mid-13th century, coinciding with the era of the First Crusade.
+These coins were minted from the late 9th to the mid-13th century, overlapping with the era of the First Crusade.
 The appearance of this treasure in Croatia indicates unexpected connections between regions of Western Europe and the Danube basin.

 The medieval period represented by these coins was marked by a silver crisis across Europe.
-A decline in silver mining, political instability, and disruptions to trade routes led to a widespread shortage of this metal.
+A decline in silver mining, political instability, and disruptions to trade routes led to a widespread shortage of the metal.
 As a result, mints in French territories produced significantly fewer coins than usual.
 Certain types of coins have survived to this day in very limited quantities, as reported by Arkeonews.

 Possible connections to crusader routes